rng350/PetLogger/README.md

 # **PetLogger**
-PetLogger is a native Android application for Android for monitoring your pets' health.
+PetLogger is a native Android application for monitoring your pets' health.

-Note: Your device needs to be at least Android 5.0 in order to run the app on your phone.

-Also, this project still remains a work-in-progress, although enough has been done for it to achieve its primary purpose.
+Although this remains a work-in-progress, enough has been done for it to achieve its primary purpose.

+## **Requirements**
+Note: Your device needs to have at least Android 5.0 installed in order to run the app.

 ## **Features**
 The app features multiple entity types with very inter-connected relationships.